College of Graduate Studies

 CGS 720/721 Laboratory Rotations and Advisor Selection

-MS degree students do not sign up for laboratory rotations through the core curriculum.
+MS degree students do not sign up for laboratory rotations through the first year curriculum.
 MS degree students should consult with their respective graduate coordinator and/or mentor to decide on the appropriate number of laboratories in which to rotate.